All This Love (DeBarge song)

-"All This Love" is a single by DeBarge, released on October 17, 1982.
+"All This Love" is a single by DeBarge, released on October 17, 1982 in the US and July 22, 1983 in the UK.
 The song was released as the third and final single from their second studio album of the same title on the Gordy label.
 The single would help DeBarge rise to R&B stardom.
 A cover version of the song was recorded by Patti LaBelle on her 1994 gold album Gems.
 A video for her version was also filmed.

 Overview

 History

-In 1982, having released one album that did not go anywhere, DeBarge went into recording their follow-up with their own songs, chiefly handled by El DeBarge, who was also the main lead singer and focal point of the group, including the song, "All This Love", in which DeBarge sung in a high tenor and had written it in a year earlier in hopes then-label mate and longtime idol Marvin Gaye would record it.
+DeBarge had released one album that performed poorly on the charts, and they recorded their second album with their own songs, chiefly written by El DeBarge, the main lead singer and focal point of the group.
+"All This Love" was one of the songs, a song with a high tenor part; El DeBarge had written it a year earlier in the hopes that then-label mate and longtime idol Marvin Gaye would record it.

 Gaye had served as El's inspiration for the song, hinted in the group's vocal harmonizing in the final part of the song, which was similar to Gaye's "I Want You" vocal style period.
-By the following year, Gaye had left the label and DeBarge ended up recording it themselves.
-Producing this song with Berry Gordy's niece Iris, the single was issued as the third release from All This Love.
+But by the following year, Gaye had left the label.
+Debarge recorded the song, produced by Berry Gordy's niece Iris.
+It was the third single from the album, also called All This Love.

 The song was featured in a 1983 episode of the US daytime soap opera Days of Our Lives.